unyt-org/uix/docs/manual/07 Rendering Methods.md

 With hybrid rendering, it is also possible to partially render content completely on the frontend inside predefined *slots*.

-In this case, you need to define content for both the backend and frontend entrypoint:
+To achieve this, define the content for both the backend and frontend entrypoint.

+`<frontend-slot>` elements can only be defined in the backend entrypoint.
+A `<frontend-slot>` can contain placeholder content that is displayed until the actual slot content is fully rendered on the frontend.

 ```tsx
 // file: backend/entrypoint.tsx